trln/argot-ruby/README.md

     $ rake

-Will work, but you can't use `rake install` yet.
+Will run the tests, but you can't use `rake install` yet.
 Installation should be as easy as

     $ gem build argot
-    $ gem install argot-0.0.8.gemspec # or whatever version it is currently
+    $ gem install argot-0.0.8.gem # or whatever version it is currently

 As of v0.0.4, this gem is supported under both MRI and JRuby.
+For small files especially, MRI is likely to be faster, and we have not done any optimizations to take advantage of multithreading under JRuby yet.

 ## Usage
 ```ruby

 require 'json' # only required for the example